k1majd/k1majd.github.io/src/pages/blog/post2.md

 ---
 layout: "../../layouts/BlankLayout.astro"
 title: "Risk-bounded Motion Planning and Control in Confined Dynamic Environment"
 description: "This project addresses the \"Freezing Robot\" problem in dynamic confined environments.
-We introduced a method to bound the probability of collision in finite-time to a given value."
+We introduced a method to bound the probability of collision to a given value in finite-time."
 pubDate: "Sep 1 2021"
 heroImage: "/projects/nnreplayer_prosthesis/tumb2.gif"
 ---